List of Coronation Street characters introduced in 1985: Harry Clayton

 Harold "Harry" Clayton was a trombone playing milkman, who, with his family, bought 11 Coronation Street off Bill Webster in 1985.
-A feud developed with the Duckworths, who live next door, after they refused to pay a bill for a dress that Harry's wife, Connie had made for Vera and eventually escalated to violence in the Rovers Return Inn when Jack asked Harry if he was sure that the father of their daughter Andrea's baby was his son Terry.
+A feud developed with the Duckworths, who lived next door, after they refused to pay a bill for a dress that Harry's wife, Connie, had made for Vera and eventually escalated to violence in the Rovers Return Inn when Jack asked Harry if he was sure that the father of their daughter Andrea's baby was his son Terry.
 Harry and Connie stood by their daughter and agreed to look after the baby while Andrea attended university.
 After Vera started announcing her own plans for her new grandchild, the family did a moonlight flit and moved away from Weatherfield.

 Sue Clayton

-Susan "Sue" Clayton had just left school when she was first seen and later secured a job in a local bakery.
+Susan "Sue" Clayton was played by Jane Hazlegrove.
+Sue had just left school when she was first seen and later secured a job in a local bakery.
 Sue left Weatherfield with the rest of her family in a moonlight flit to get away from the Duckworths in order to raise her sister Andrea's baby.

+Speaking of her time as Sue, Hazlegrove revealed, "I was full of trepidation.
+There were no nerves whatsoever when I was 16.
+I knew it was a big job but I was incredibly confident".
+In 2019, Hazlegrove returned to Coronation Street as a new regular character, Bernie Winter.

 Andrea Clayton

 Andrea Clayton moved into 11 Coronation Street in January 1985 with her parents and younger sister.

-Whilst studying for her A-levels, Andrea started dating next door neighbour, Terry Duckworth, behind her parents' backs and was shocked to learn that she was pregnant, but refused to allow Terry to be part of the child's life, even though he wanted to stand by her.
+Whilst studying for her A-levels, Andrea started dating next door neighbour Terry Duckworth behind her parents' backs and was shocked to learn that she was pregnant, but refused to allow Terry to be part of the child's life, even though he wanted to stand by her.
 Her parents decided that the best way forward was for Connie to look after the baby while Andrea went to university.
 When Vera Duckworth wanted to be involved in plans for her grandchild's future, the Clayton family packed up overnight and left Weatherfield.
 Eventually word reached Terry that Andrea had given birth to a boy and named him Paul.

 Andrea visited the Duckworths' in November 2000 and explained that Paul needed a kidney transplant urgently.
 Although Terry exploited the situation for his gain, Vera stepped in and saved Paul by giving him one of her kidneys.
 In November 2001, Andrea brought Paul to Jack's 65th birthday celebrations.
 This was her last appearance on the show.